achilleas-k/cns-2020/slides.md

 > FOSDEM is a free and non-commercial event organised by the community for the community.

 > Devrooms are a place for teams to discuss, hack and publicly present latest directions, lightning talks, news and discussions.
-We believe developers can benefit a lot from these meetings.

 - [fosdem.org/2020/about](https://fosdem.org/2020/about)